nehirarpat/example-portfolio/README.md

 - Inspired by these questions, I investigated how self-compassion impacts anxiety in high school students and whether this relationship differs between genders.
 - I used data collected by Einstein and colleagues:
   - (_916 participants ages 12-16_ provided self-report data online in their school classrooms)
-  - (_Measures included the Self-Compassion Scale (Raes et al., 2011) and Spence Children’s Anxiety Scale_)
+  - (_Measures included the Self-Compassion Scale (Raes et al., 2011) for self-compassion and self-criticism, Spence Children’s Anxiety Scale for generalized anxiety, and self-report for gender categorized as male and female_)
   - [dataset](https://figshare.mq.edu.au/articles/dataset/Abbreviated_FOMO_and_social_media_dataset/20188298/1?file=36091265)

 I analyzed these relationships using moderation analysis: